radical-cybertools/radical.entk/docs/install.rst

 .. warning:: If you want to run your application on your laptop or private
             workstation, but run your MD tasks on a remote HPC cluster, installing MongoDB on your laptop or workstation won't work.
-            Your laptop or workstations usually does not have a public IP address and is hidden behind a masked and firewalled home or office network.
+            Your laptop or workstation usually does not have a public IP address and is hidden behind a masked and firewalled home or office network.
 This means that the components running on the HPC cluster will not be able to access the MongoDB server.